MarteDL/Challenge-Pokemon-PHP/README.md

 # Challenge-Pokemon-PHP
 For our first PHP challenge at BeCode, I recoded the Pokedex Julio and I made (in JS) in PHP.
+You can check out the result here.